abijeet-dhillon/swe_capstone_project/docs/config_management.md

 ## 1) Run pipeline with default consent behavior

 If no config exists for your user, you will be prompted once for LLM consent; the choice is stored locally and reused.
+The user id being stored for this run is `root`.

 ```bash
 docker-compose run --rm backend python -m src.pipeline.orchestrator tests/categorize/demo_projects.zip